 The monument known as the “Agora” was excavated during the 1960s by the Greek archaeologist Chrysanthos Christou.
 He revealed the southwest inner corner of a large stoa.
 The walls were constructed from large porous stone blocks in the polygonal style.
 The upper part of the walls as well as the inner walls forming small rooms within the portico.
-Which differ as they are made of limestone in the pseudo-isodomic way.
+Which differ as they are made of limestone in a pseudo-isodomic way.

-According to Christou the stoa was built in the 4th or 3rd century BC and underwent alterations in the 2nd century BC.
+According to Christou, the stoa was built in the 4th or 3rd century BC and underwent alterations in the 2nd century BC.
 There is evidence confirming the operation and use of the building up to the 3rd century AD.
-Inside the building a large bronze statue of Julia Aquilia Severn (3rd century AD) was found.
+Inside the building, a large bronze statue of Julia Aquilia Severn (3rd century AD) was found.

 The monument has been associated with the Persian Stoa, the building that impressed Pausanias during his visit to the Agora of Sparta.

 In the Persian Stoa, statues of captive Persians supported the roof instead of columns.
 According to some scholars, this monumental stoa was part of a larger complex of two-storey porticos.
-That complex defined the Agora area at the south-west.
+That complex defined the Agora area at the southwest.

 The “round” Building

 The “round” Building was essentially configured around a natural low hill.
 It’s a construction of a heavy retaining wall that followed the contour of the mound.
-The wall consisted of a three-stepped base upon which rested tiers of a large conglomerate stones.
+The wall consisted of a three-stepped base upon which rested tiers of a large conglomerate stone.
 Bands of marble plaques were placed between the tiers.
 The inner part of the imposing curved wall consisted of large unworked stones.

 The structures on the top of the hill are partly preserved.
-Their surface was artificially levelled and contained holes carved into natural bedrock, part of a marble statue base of the Roman period and twenty-two rectangular blocks of porous stone.
+Their surface was artificially leveled and contained holes carved into natural bedrock, part of a marble statue base of the Roman period and twenty-two rectangular blocks of porous stone.

-At the northwest and higher part of the summit a wall was revealed carved into the natural bedrock.
+At the northwest and higher part of the summit, a wall was revealed carved into the natural bedrock.
 This enabled access to the plateau with the colonnade.
 A group of early Christian graves and a sacrificial deposit were uncovered at the south side of this summit.

 Scholars have also suggested the monument could be the Skias.
 The Skias is a place for public and musical performances built by Theodoros of Samos (mid-6th century BC).